CNAG-Biomedical-Informatics/pheno-ranker/utils/csv2pheno-ranker/README.md

 # SUMMARY

-A script that convert a CSV to an input suitable for Pheno-Ranker
+A script to convert a CSV to an input suitable for Pheno-Ranker

 # INSTALLATION